opensafely-core/job-server/docs/adr/0014-osi-token.md

 ## Consequences

-Job-server does now have a token than can write to repos.
-It is at least restricted to writing to interactive repos, and cannot access user's repos
+Job-server now has a token than can write to repos.
+It is at least restricted to writing to interactive repos, and cannot access user's repos.

 This unblocks OSIv2, but it does however remove the layer of protection we had originaly designed.
 A compromised job-server can now run arbitrary code in any